diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - Non-Monotonic alignment: One important restriction of the tagger mode is that spoken and written pairs are assumed to be monotonically aligned.
 Most of the spoken-written pairs in the dataset satisfy the requirement.
 Detected the non-monotonic examples and discarded them.
 - Tag Vocabulary and Training Dataset: The alignment procedure splits the written sentences into fragme ts and align them one-to-one to be spoken form.
 Then count the frequencies of such written fragments and include some predefinec number of the most frequent of them in the tag vocabulary.  "<SELF>"and"<DELETE>"tags are also added to the tag vocabularies to signify that an input token should be either copied or deleted.
 The tagger model sees the whole sentence to make context dependent decisions.
 All input tokens outside ITN spans are mapped to"<SELF>"tags during data set creation.
 - Post Processing: To get the final output applied a simple post processing procedure. specifically substituted  "<SELF>"tokens with input words,remove"<DELETE>" tokens, move tokens that have movements encoded in tags, and, finally, remove spaces between fragments bordered with under score symbols.

+### Experiments:
+- As baseline Duplex Text Normalization model is used to compare with the proposed model.
+- Training Details: As backbone for this model prtrained model from HuggingFace library ***bert-base-uncased*** and ***distilbertbase-uncased*** for english and ***DeepPavlov/rubert-base-cased*** and ***distilbert-base-multilingual-cased*** for russian.
+- Trained on 8V100 16GB GPU for 6 epochs using batch size 64, optimizer AdamW with 2e-4 learning rate, 0.1 warmup, and 0.1 weight decay.
+- Used three metrics **1.Sentence accuracy**- An automatic metric that matches each prediction with multiple possible variable of the references.
+The errors are divided into two catagories **i.digit error: occurs when at least one digit differs from the closed reference variant** and **ii.other error: occurs when there is a non digit error is present in the prediction.** **2.Word Error Rate**- an automatic metric commonly used in ASR where each prediction is compared with ecactly one reference from the initial corpus. **3.Number of unrecoverable errors**- this shows the number of errors that corrupts the semantic of the input.

+### Results:
+- Duplex and Thutmose tagger models show similar results on "digit error" for English and Russian.
+At the same time, the Thutmoe tagger outperforms duplex by 1% and 3% sentence accuracy on defult and hard Russian test set.
+- This model shows a slightly worse WER(+0.8%) on English defult test set, but othet metrics are better on the same test set.
+- The difference between Thutmose tagger with BERT and DistilBERT for English is small: 0.07% and 0.46% sentence accuracy decreases for the defult and hard test sets respectively.
+For russian this difference is bigger: 0.73% and 2.28% respecively, since multilingual distilBERT is not specifically tuned for russian language.

+### Error Analysis

+- Mostly from corpus alignment issues, e.g., digit duplications ("twelve thousand seventy one" → "120071" instead of "12071") and ("five million croatian kuans"→ "5 million million czk" instead of "5 million hrk" as on of the cause is hrk tag is too rare in the dictionary)
+---